Mercedes V-Class review

 Those figures represent a massive improvement over the old Viano 3.0-litre V6 CDI model, too – so the new V-Class promises to be a class-leader when it comes to running costs.

 Interior, design and technology

 Mercedes V-Class buyers probably aren't expecting their new model to look as good as the latest sports cars, and so it proves.
 Since the V-Class is a van-derived people carrier it inherits the boxy commercial vehicle shape and won’t be taking any awards home for its looks.

 For a car of this type it has some nice features, however, with the new Mercedes family grille and prominent headlights giving it a distinctive look from the front.
 The large rear window does make the rear look quite droopy but the V-Class is available with some large alloy wheels to improve its profile.

 The interior is the really important bit, and Mercedes has done rather well here – the V-Class gets a tablet-style central display, an intuitive touchpad controller and a smart two-piece floating dashboard design.
 It certainly looks the part, but just like the smaller Mercedes A-Class, there are some below-average plastics and rather flimsy build quality further back in the cabin.

 The diesel engine and automatic gearbox in the V-Class have been tried and tested in many Mercedes cars, so they should have had most of their problems ironed out.
-Mercedes managed a ninth-place finish in the list of the top manufacturers in the 2014 Driver Power survey too and that bodes well for the V-Class.
+Mercedes managed a 11th place finish in the list of the top manufacturers in our 2015 Driver Power satisfaction survey, and that bodes well for the V-Class.

-The latest V-Class model is full of active safety tech: it scored the full five stars in the Euro NCAP safety ratings, improving on its predecessor's four-star score.
+The latest V-Class model is full of active safety tech: it scored the full five stars in the Euro NCAP safety ratings as a result, improving on its predecessor's four-star score.